prysmaticlabs/documentation/website/docs/prysm-usage/fee-recipient.md

 This document shows you how to configure Fee Recipient on your validator client instance.

 :::tip Post-Merge
-This feature will only activate Post Bellatrix Fork.
-Currently stakers do not receice gas fees from proposing blocks.
+This feature will activate after [The Merge](https://ethereum.org/en/upgrades/merge/).
 :::

 :::warning Known Release Bug